August von Kruse: Nassauers

-Kruse's Nassauers, the 1st Nassau Infantry, were actually on the ridge in Wellington's left center at Waterloo, not at Hougoumont, as is sometimes reported; Wellington apparently was familiar enough with Kruse's actions in the Peninsula to comment to him prior to the battle: "I hope, General, that your actions today are as clever when you are fighting for me as they were in Spain when you were fighting against me."
+Kruse's Nassauers, the 1st Nassau Infantry Regiment, were actually on the ridge in Wellington's left center at Waterloo, not at Hougoumont, as is sometimes reported; Wellington apparently was familiar enough with Kruse's actions in the Peninsula to comment to him prior to the battle: "I hope, General, that your actions today are as clever when you are fighting for me as they were in Spain when you were fighting against me."
 A small Dutch light infantry battalion was in the woods of Hougoumont throughout the daylong fight there.
-The 2nd Nassau Infantry, under Prince Bernard of Saxe Weimar, was on the Allied far left at Waterloo.
+The 2nd Nassau Infantry Regiment, under Prince Bernard of Saxe Weimar, was on the Allied far left at Waterloo.

 Awards

-von Kruse's decorations included the Grand Cross with Diamonds of the Imperial Russian Order of St. Anne, the Legion of Honour, Nassau's silver Waterloo Medal, and the insignia of a Knight of the Royal Netherlands Military Willems-Order.
+von Kruse's decorations included the Grand Cross with Diamonds of the Imperial Russian Order of St. Anne, the Legion of Honour, Nassau's Waterloo Medal, the insignia of a Knight of the Royal Netherlands Military Willems-Order, and the Grand Cross of the Royal Guelphic Order.

-As a reward for his service, in 1822 the Duke gave Kruse received a farm by Eisenbach, in the Taunus.
+As a reward for his service he was given a farm in 1822 by the Duke, near Eisenbach in the Taunus mountain range.
 On this 58 ha farm, he experimented with new methods of construction and cattle breeding, and published his findings, which formed the basis of new practices in farm management.
 He also experimented in the development of social networks to alleviate widespread suffering, such as alcohol abuse.
 Kruse married Baroness Henriette von Dungern, who died in 1873, and they are both buried on the farm.